DanielDanielsson/JanneD/README.md

-# Hi!
-Im Daniel Danielsson 👋
+# Hi there, Im Daniel! 👋

 ### I created the Lorema app for macOS.
 ### I'm currently working on my personal website and a twitter bot.